ChefAharoni/BellmanFordAI/FIX_SUMMARY.md

 - ✅ Maintains correctness for all existing test cases
 - ✅ Improves algorithm efficiency by using the correct number of iterations
 - ✅ Visualizer now correctly displays final computed distances
+- ✅ Table shows distance progression with Vertex, Distance, and Status columns
+- ✅ Legend positioned to avoid overlapping with graph nodes
+- ✅ Table updates in real-time as algorithm runs
 - ✅ No breaking changes to the API or functionality